 To ensure that the Site Shield map provides optimal network performance and security, modify the map parameters whenever your setup changes.
-Add, remove, or update the properties covered by the map, or change the traffic estimate or servers locations.
-You can als0 modify the map name and description.
+Add, remove, or update the properties the map covers, or change the traffic estimate or servers locations.
+You can also modify the map name and description.

 Go to ☰ > WEB & DATA CENTER SECURITY > Security Configurations > Site Shield.